City of San José

 CONSULTANT TEAM

-Placeworks, Inc. has been selected as the consultant team for this project.
+Placeworks, Inc. was selected as the consultant team for this project.
 For more information, please refer to the Coyote Valley Corridor Study Project Scope.

 DRAFT BASELINE ASSESSMENT